Why the pseudo label based semi-supervised learning algorithm is effective?: Abstract

 \section{Abstract}

 Recently, pseudo label based semi-supervised learning has achieved great success in many fields.
-The core idea of the pseudo label based semi-supervised learning algorithm is to use the model trained on the labeled data to generate pseudo labels on the unlabeled data, and then train a model to fit the previously generated pseudo labels.
-We give a theory analysis for why pseudo label based semi-supervised learning is effective in this paper.
-We mainly compare the generalization error of the model trained under two settings: (1) There are $N$ labeled data.
-(2) There are $N$ unlabeled data and a suitable initial model.
-Our analysis shows that, firstly, when the amount of unlabeled data tends to infinity, the pseudo label based semi-supervised learning algorithm can obtain model which have the same generalization error upper bound as model obtained by normally training in the condition of the amount of labeled data tends to infinity.
-More importantly, we prove that when the amount of unlabeled data is large enough, the generalization error upper bound of the model obtained by pseudo label based semi-supervised learning algorithm can converge to the optimal upper bound with linear convergence rate.
-We also give the lower bound on sampling complexity to achieve linear convergence rate.
-Our analysis contributes to understanding the empirical successes of pseudo label-based semi-supervised learning.
+The core idea of the pseudo label based semi-supervised learning algorithm is to use models trained on labeled data to generate pseudo labels on unlabeled data, and then train models to fit the previously generated pseudo labels.
+We give theoretical analysis of the effectiveness, convergence rate and sample complexity of pseudo label based semi-supervised learning algorithm.
+We show that the pseudo label based semi-supervised learning algorithm is effective in the large sample regime where the number of unlabeled data goes to infinity, in which case the model which has the optimal population error upper bound.
+More importantly, we give an explicit estimate of the rate of convergence achievable at each iteration.
+We also give the lower bound on sample complexity to achieve the target convergence rate.
+Experiments show that our estimates are fairly tight.
+Our analysis contributes to understanding the empirical successes of pseudo label based semi-supervised learning.